 Broiling a Flank Steak?

-If you run out of time to marinate, you can always try a dry rub with things like mustard seeds, black pepper, salt, garlic powder, onion powder, etc.
+If you run out of time to marinate, you can always try a dry rub with things like mustard powder, black pepper, salt, garlic powder, cumin, smoked paprika, onion powder, etc.

 Flank Steak Makes Great Fajitas

-Another way to use your flank steak is in making fajitas.
+Flank steak is also an option for fajitas.
 Slice thin against the grain (third time!) along with all of your favorite fajitas fixings is a great way to go.
 Sunny Anderson from Food Network has a recipe for flank steak fajitas you might want to check out.

 Other Flank Steak Recipes

 Below you will find a list of some recipes that I found around the World Wide Web that should give you enough flank steak options.